You are here

 Using the LGBTQ History Coloring Book

-GLSEN’s LGBTQ History Coloring Book features leaders and groundbreaking events in American history that highlight people with LGBTQ identities.
+GLSEN’s LGBTQ History Coloring Book (avaliable for download in color or B&W) features leaders and groundbreaking events in American history that highlight people with LGBTQ identities.
 By bringing this book into classrooms, students can learn about icons like Sylvia Rivera and Marsha P. Johnson, inspirational trans women of color who amplified the LGBTQ Civil Rights Movement in the 1960s, and We’Wha, a creative and talented indigenous, two-spirit Zuni tribe member from New Mexico.
 These leaders and events for this first edition were chosen by our National Student Council of young LGBTQ leaders to highlight the diversity within the LGBTQ community, and shed light on the influence of LGBTQ leaders who are all too often erased.

 It’s imporant to bring LGBTQ visibility into your classroom, in any subject area and grade.
 GLSEN research shows that LGBTQ-inclusive curriculum not only affirms LGBTQ students and assures them of their connection to history, but it also provides opportunities for non-LGBTQ students to question stereotypes and better understand the world around them.